Kubernetes Security Specialist CKS

 6.6 Use Audit Logs to monitor access

-Online (5 Days).
-Due to COVID-19 restrictions, Onelity offers remote courses.
-However each participant still receives a hard copy of all training material.
+Οnelity offers both on-site and remote courses.
+When training takes place online, each participant still receives a hard copy of all training material.

 Duration is usually 9:00-18:00 with 10 minutes breaks for coffee and an hour break for lunch.
 The exact schedule is sent via email to the participants a week before training.